BLCM/bl3mods/Aaron0000/Balands/README.md

 COV LEGENDARY GUNS
 ------------------
-Embrace the Pain - Accuracy improved, fire rate increased by 70%, heat rate reduced by 20%.
+Embrace the Pain - Accuracy improved, fire rate increased by 70%, heat rate reduced by 20%, self-damage reduced by 50%.

 NoPewPew - Ammo cost set to 3.

  ┗----Rationale: Instead of gutting the power of this weapon, it's been given the ION CANNON treatment and increased the ammo cost.
 It'll also make x4 and x5 versions not so blatantly inferior to x3 versions.

-Pain is Power - Heat rate reduced by 40%.
+Pain is Power - Heat rate reduced by 40%, self-damage reduced by 50%.

 Rebound - No change other than a possible damage adjustment.